leo/electron-next/readme.md

 As the final step, call the package:

 - `<path>`: The path to the directory containing the renderer (relative to the app's root directory).
-If the paths for development and production aren't the same, this can be an object holding a `development` and a `production` key with their respective paths.
+If the paths for development and production aren't the same, this can be an object holding a `development` and a `production` key with their respective paths (string|array).
-- `<port>`: This port will be used for running [Next.js](https://github.com/zeit/next.js) in development mode.
+- `<port>`: This port will be used for running [Next.js](https://github.com/zeit/next.js) in development mode (number).

 ```js
 await prepareRenderer(<path>, <port>)